mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf8a11-exception.md

 ---
 title: CPF8A11Exception class
+description: The exception that is thrown when An error occurred while checking document {0} in folder {1}

 ---

 The exception that is thrown when An error occurred while checking document {0} in folder {1}